patchstorage/patchstorage-lv2-builder/README.md

 Note that `libtool-bin` and `python-is-python3` are not available on old distros.<br/>
 If that is the case for you, simply skip these packages but install everything else.

-To begin simply run the bootstrap.sh script with either modduo, modduox, moddwarf or x86_64 as argument.<br/>
+To begin simply run the bootstrap.sh, it will print out a list of available platforms that can be used as an argument.<br/>
 The bootstrap.sh script will build the toolchain (ct-ng) and buildroot.<br/>
 Depending on your machine it can take more than 1 hour.<br/>